vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 Now we have mastered the basics of Eon component creation, we can play with components configuration.

-When declaring a new component through `eon.element` function you can pass an config object as parameter, where the name, style, properties and functions can be declared and callbacks to element life-cycle can be used to add additional behaviour.
+When declaring a new component through `eon.element` function you can pass a config object as a parameter, where the name, style, properties, and functions can be declared and callbacks to element life-cycle can be used to add additional behavior.

 There are other options to declare the component: